zyxsachin/AccessibleEPUB/Manual/Bugreport (V 0.1).md

 ! <u>Caption as well as title seems mandatory when inserting figure-formulas.</u> !

-- On small window (halved 1376px-wide screen): empty space is kept in the bottom bar between "_Character Count_" and "_Document language_", masking the last time the file was saved (when no save was done since opening the file).
+- On small window (halved 1376px-wide screen): empty space is kept in the bottom bar between "_Character Count_" and "_Document language_", masking the last sa the file was saved (when no save was done since opening the file).
   After save process: the Version display gets "kicked out" of the window to the right.
 - Saving/Conversion takes more than 2 minutes on this machine.